Suit Warehouse: Synopsis

-At Dunder Mifflin, Clark Green (Clark Duke) returns from his stint as Jan Levinson's (Melora Hardin) sexual assistant, in exchange for Jan giving them her business.
+At Dunder Mifflin, Clark Green returns from his stint as Jan Levinson's sexual assistant, in exchange for Jan giving them her business.
 Despite the awkward past couple of weeks, Jan has gifted them an espresso machine, and the rest of the office jumps on the opportunity to "test" out several espresso flavors.
-Dwight Schrute (Rainn Wilson) enlists Clark's help to snag a newly freed account at a suit warehouse; the two will pose as a father and son so that they can successfully sell to the Stones, father and son owners of the warehouse.
-Dwight leads off on how proud he is of Clark to Sam Stone Sr. (Ed Lauter), but when Stone admits that he and his own son are not on good terms, Dwight and Clark awkwardly shift gears and begin a show of childishly sniping at each other.
-Clark tries to move on to business, but Dwight continues to interrupt him with insults, and even makes a dig at Sam Stone Jr. (Will Greenberg) when he arrives.
+Dwight Schrute enlists Clark's help to snag a newly freed account at a suit warehouse; the two will pose as a father and son so that they can successfully sell to the Stones, father and son owners of the warehouse.
+Dwight leads off on how proud he is of Clark to Sam Stone Sr., but when Stone admits that he and his own son are not on good terms, Dwight and Clark awkwardly shift gears and begin a show of childishly sniping at each other.
+Clark tries to move on to business, but Dwight continues to interrupt him with insults, and even makes a dig at Sam Stone Jr. when he arrives.
 When the elder Stone reveals that his son has forced him out of the company and that he is now there strictly for his own social benefit, Clark takes the lead and makes the sale to the younger Stone.
 Both Dwight and Clark also buy a suit from the company to celebrate their team sale.

 Back at the office, the staff have drunk multiple cups of espresso and experience a caffeine rush along with a powerful surge in office productivity.
 As the rush dies down, they all begin to sweat profusely, become highly irritable and argumentative, try to relocate the copy machine and frantically tear up the office carpet to reveal the hardwood underneath.
 At five o'clock everybody leaves the office in total disarray.
 When Pam and Darryl arrive back from Philadelphia, Erin angrily tells Pam she didn't take care of the pens, and they are bewildered by the sight they encounter.